lammps/lammps/doc/src/set.rst

 Keywords *bond*, *angle*, *dihedral*, and *improper*, set the bond type (angle type, etc) of all bonds (angles, etc) of selected atoms to the specified value from 1 to nbondtypes (nangletypes, etc).
+One can also use a specified type label.
+See the :doc:`Howto type labels <Howto_type_labels>` doc page for the allowed syntax of type labels and a general discussion of how type labels can be used.
 All atoms in a particular bond (angle, etc) must be selected atoms in order for the change to be made.
 The value of nbondtype (nangletypes, etc) was set by the *bond types* (\ *angle types*, etc) field in the header of the data